jeremyNg/bedtools/index.md

 especially for the analysis of NGS assays, which returns genomic coordinates following pre-processing.

+The materials from this tutorial is summarized from the official *bedtools* tutorial found at [[http://quinlanlab.org/tutorials/bedtools/bedtools.html]].
 > ## Prerequistes
 >
 > You are expected to understand how genome arithmetic works.
 In this